LVKhomyakova/RSS_cv/cv.md

 ### 3. Summary:
 I want to realize myself as a Front-end Developer.
 I'm actively studying Front-end Development and improving my skills.
-I am responsible, accurate, keep myself up to date on the latest technology.
+I am responsible and keep myself up to date on the latest technology.

 ### 4. Skills:
 Basic knowledge of: